BlueBrain/eFEL/README.md

 Installation
 ============

-The easiest way to install eFEL is to use [pip](https://pip.pypa.io).
+The easiest way to install eFEL is to use [pip](https://pip.pypa.io)

 ```bash
 pip install git+git://github.com/BlueBrain/eFEL
 ```
 In case you don't have administrator access this command might fail with a permission error.
-In that case you could install it in your home directory
+In that case you could install eFEL in your home directory

 ```bash
 pip install --user git+git://github.com/BlueBrain/eFEL
 ```

-Or you could use a [python virtual environment]
+Or you could use a [python virtual environment](https://virtualenv.pypa.io)

 ```bash
 virtualenv pythonenv